OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-06.md

 ## Acts 6:8

-Stephen, full of grace and power, was performing great wonders and signs among the people.
+Stephen, endowed with grace and power, was accomplishing significant wonders and signs among the people.

 ## Acts 6:9